digitalBush/ko.sidekick/README.markdown

 Knockout Sidekick
 =================

-This project is my playgorund for introducing Backbone concepts that work with Knockout.
+This project is my playground for introducing Backbone concepts that work with Knockout.
 **Warning:** This project is in its early stages. *Proceed with caution*

 Want to help?